TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 ![Cloud9 empty workspace photo](new_workspace_photo.png)
 10. From the top panel select window, pick share (third choice from the top)
 ![Cloud9 window to share](window_to_share_photo.png)
-11. Enter your teachers' name or email in the "Invite People", this shares your workspace with your teachers and allows them to add comments.
+11. Enter your teachers' username or email in the "Invite People" section - this shares your workspace with your teachers and allows them to add comments.
 ![Cloud9 Share options photo](share_workspace.png)

 ## Creating a New File
 1. Click the plus button to create a new file
 ![Creating a new file photo](new_file_photo.png)
-2. Use control-s to save the file.
-Enter the filename, (following your classes conventions) and press the save button
+2. Press Ctrl-s to save the file.
+Enter the filename(following your classes conventions) and press the save button

 ## Parts of the IDE
 ![Parts of the IDE](ide_label.png)